A History of the Azores

 that once belonged to lungfish now are mine,

-a broken knee, a telescopic focus on the wrong
+a ruined knee, a telescopic focus on the wrong

 things, till at dawn, I know time’s puzzle, love’s